Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Introduction

-Moreover, our bounds have intuitive closed-form solutions.
-First, the upper bound captures an extreme scenario when the proxy variables are uninformative about the true productivity, i.e., they contain only noise.
-Second, the lower bound collapses to the standard OLS estimand when there is no measurement error.
-As a consequence of this necessary condition, the similarity between these two objects may be used as a suggestive assessment of whether measurement error is a relevant issue in empirical applications.

-Additionally, these bounds present two interesting features.
+Moreover, our bounds have easy-to-understand closed-form solutions and present two interesting features.
 First, they offer a test for the identifying assumptions.
 Second, they compare favorably against two alternative strategies in the literature: a reduced-form approach that ignores measurement error and a bias-minimizing tool recommended by \cite{Lubotsky2006}.
 In particular, there exist data-generating processes where our bounds are closer to the true target parameter than the alternative tools.

 We also propose estimation and inference methods for the identified bounds.
 The estimation method is parametric and easy to implement through linear regressions.
 The inference procedure adapts the tool proposed by \cite{Chernozhukov2013} and constructs confidence bounds around the identified set with a known confidence level.